DOWNTOWN 500 ZINE IS PRESENTING THE SOUTHERN COASTS OF SYDNEY AUSTRALIA

 DOWNTOWN 500 ZINE SHARES #DT500REDSOFA WITH ANTHONY LISTER WITH YOU OUR VERY CO-HOSTS, READ ON!

-ANTHONY: – I was Born in Australia, raised by a single mum.
-Middle boy of three.
+ANTHONY: – I was born in Australia, raised by a single mum.
+A middle boy of three.

 ” Comic books, skateboarding, first job at the age of 10.”